Caught in the Middle (Anastacia song)

-"Caught in the Middle" is a song recorded by American singer-songwriter Anastacia, released on July 28, 2017.
+"Caught in the Middle" is a song recorded by American singer-songwriter Anastacia.
+Written by Anders Bagge, Lauren Dyson, Javier Gonzalez and Ninos Hanna and produced by Bagge, it was released on July 28, 2017.
 The song served as the lead single for her seventh studio album Evolution (2017).
-Written by Anders Bagge, Lauren Dyson, Javier Gonzalez and Ninos Hanna and produced by Bagge.

 Music video

-The music video was filmed on 20–21 June 2017, and directed by Peter Svenson.
+A music video for "Caught in the Middle" was filmed on 20–21 June 2017, and directed by Peter Svenson.
 The music video was released to Anastacia's VEVO on August 4, 2017.